 The invention of the computers has opened new avenues for the fraudsters.
 It is an evil having its origin in the growing dependence on computers in modern life.
 Though there is a great talk about the cyber crimes there is nothing called cyber crime?
 The crimes such as frauds, forgery are traditional and are covered by the separate statutes such as Indian Penal Code or alikes.
 However the abuse of computer and the related electronic media has given birth to a gamut of new types of crimes which has some peculiar features.

-A simple yet sturdy definition of these crimes would be “unlawful acts wherein the equipment transforming the information be it a computer or a mobile is either a tool or a target or both”.
+A simple yet sturdy definition of the online frauds would be “unlawful acts wherein the equipment transforming the information be it a computer or a mobile is either a tool or a target or both”.
 In India the information Technology Act deals with the acts wherein the computer is a tool for an unlawful act.
 This kind of activity usually involves a modification of a conventional crime by using computers.
-Some examples are:
+Here we explain some examples.

 This would include pornographic websites; pornographic magazines produced using computers (to publish and print the material) and the Internet (to download and transmit pornographic pictures, photos, writings etc).